Features of !SEMTools

 3. Done!

-Remove unnecessary spaces in one click with !SEMTools
+Remove all unnecessary spaces in range in 2 clicks with !SEMTools for Excel

 Remove Trailing Spaces Only